 Also give consideration to include steel pile points or shoes if the overburden contains significant cobbles (encountered widespread, difficult drilling noted, or cobbles larger than 6 inches noted).
 Generally, H-piles should not be specified as friction piles for driving in boulders and cobbles; the pile tips are often deformed and damaged by the cobbles and boulders.
 H-piles also tend to get cobbles and boulders jammed in the web, warping the flanges, and causing the pile to “corkscrew” or bend, or in some extreme cases, to form a U-shape turning back towards the surface.
 A thick-walled pipe pile with a conical steel driving point can shed cobbles and boulders and will generally drive through them with little effect.
 Typically, specify CIP pipe piles with conical points as friction piles for driving in boulders and cobbles.

 This assumes that the pile would be going through a substantial thickness of dense granular soils, such that pile driving stresses at the tip would prove excessive.
-Experience demonstrates that H-piles may drive twice as long as pipe piles in a fully granular soil profile.
+Experience demonstrates that H-piles may drive up to twice as long as pipe piles in a fully granular soil profile.